Key takeaways:

 Are older than 50

-Eye floaters themselves do not cause blindness.
+Eye floaters themselves don’t cause blindness.
 However, if the eye floaters are caused by a serious underlying retinal condition that you don’t treat, that can lead to blindness.
 That’s why it’s important to reach out to your eye doctor about any sudden changes to your vision.

-You should reach out to your eye doctor immediately if:
+Reach out to your eye doctor immediately in these cases:

 You have more eye floaters than usual.